 This is one question I am asked daily and it is easily solved with a quick trip to your Horse Seller.
 Simply purchase green saddles for 500 bronze and salvage them at the Smith to have a 20% chance to get some Powdered Silver.
 Purchase the blue saddles for 2000 bronze to get a 20% chance to receive some Gold Dust.
 In addition, you will receive several other materials every time you salvage.

 Another way is to spend bronze at the Apothecary each week to acquire your regular allotment of supplies.
 You can purchase a limited number once per week.
 I recommend doing this even when you don't need them.
-The Powdered Silver is wonderful for the Fame Donations if you find yourself with too much.

 You can also earn Powdered Silver and Gold Dust from the seasonal store though I suggest using the above as your primary source of those materials.